 In this final installment of the "Why We Fight" propaganda series, the subject focuses on the United States of America.
 We learn of its good qualities and the things worth fighting for.
 With that established, we learn of the history of the United States' population shifting opinion towards siding with the Allies against the Axis until the attack on Pearl Harbour which brought America into full scale involvement in the war.
-Written by

 Kenneth Chisholm <firstname.lastname@example.org>